SanderMertens/bake/README.md

 ## Overview
 The motivation behind bake was to create a buildtool that is optimized for codebases that consist of many projects with complex interdependencies.
 A secondary goal was to create a zero-dependency buildtool that can be easily ported to other platforms.

 To simplify working with many projects, bake automatically discovers projects in the current folder and its subfolders.
-It then parses the dependencies for all discovered projects, and build the projects in the correct dependency order.
+It then parses the dependencies for all discovered projects, and builds the projects in the correct dependency order.

 Besides building code, bake also can: